World bible console

 Can I import a world I’ve already started?+

 Yes.
-Paste your existing notes into the bible and the Consistency Rewrite tool will help structure and align them.
-You don't have to start over.
+Paste your existing notes into the bible and the consistency rewrite tool will help structure and align them.
+You do not have to start over.

 Open Worldwright